I'm Your Baby Tonight

 I'm Your Baby Tonight is the third studio album by American singer Whitney Houston.
 It was released on November 6, 1990, by Arista Records.
-Released during a time black music critics accused Houston of neglecting her R&B and soul music roots following the release of her pop-heavy eponymous sophomore album, Whitney, three years before, the album signaled a change in Houston's musical direction as she attained creative control for the first time in her career and attained executive producer credit.
-The record incorporated the then-current popular sound of new jack swing music along with elements of hip-hop, funk and dance which helped to shift Houston's focus from love ballads and occasional dance songs to creating a "firmer dance record".
+Released during a time black music critics accused Houston of neglecting her R&B and soul music roots following the release of her pop-heavy eponymous second album, Whitney, three years before, the album signaled a change in Houston's musical direction as she attained creative control for the first time in her career and received an executive producer credit.
+The record incorporated the then-current popular sound of new jack swing music along with elements of hip-hop, funk and dance, which helped to shift Houston's focus from love ballads and occasional dance songs to creating a "firmer dance record".
 The album was further credited later as a "turning point" in Houston's career and which helped to cement her legacy in popular music.

-Its sexually aggressive and assertive themes also took a more mature direction than in Houston's previous albums with songs such as the title track, "My Name Is Not Susan" and "I Belong to You".
+Its sexually aggressive and assertive themes also took a more mature direction than on Houston's previous albums with songs such as the title track, "My Name Is Not Susan" and "I Belong to You".
 It was the first album to feature production from the team of Antonio "L.A."
 Reid and Kenneth "Babyface" Edmonds, who would produce four of the album's songs including the title track, "Miracle" and "My Name Is Not Susan", while Houston maintained her previous producer Narada Michael Walden on several other tracks with smaller contributions from Michael Masser, Luther Vandross and Stevie Wonder, the latter of whom Houston sung with on the album's only duet track, "We Didn't Know".
 In addition to vocally arranging every track, Houston also added to the production on the record on at least one track, the album closer, "I'm Knockin'".

 Upon its release, I'm Your Baby Tonight received mixed to positive reviews from critics, with some complimenting the album's more earthy forms of black music, while others viewed this shift as superficial.
 The album became a global commercial success upon its release, reaching number three on the Billboard 200, whilst staying inside the top ten of that chart for 22 weeks.
 The same album topped the Top R&B Albums chart, Houston's first album to reach the pole position on that chart since her groundbreaking self-titled debut album, accumulating eight cumulative weeks atop the chart, outperforming the six-week run from her debut.
 Following its peaks on the Billboard 200 and Top R&B Albums chart, Houston became the first female artist to have their first three albums reach the top three on both charts.
 It would top the year-end 1991 lists of Billboard and Cashbox magazine as the top selling R&B album of the year.
 It would become Houston's third consecutive multi-platinum album in the United States, eventually selling more than four million copies alone in the country and being certified platinum four times by the Recording Industry Association of America (RIAA).